simonhklaassen/Mock-Course-Task/README.md

 Note that the directory names of assignments and tasks play no part in this.
 This means that if you wish to re-organize assignments and tasks in the Git repository, that's no problem.
-You can move and rename assignment and task directories with no impact on ACCESS, as long as you update the parent's references in `config.toml` and as long as you do not change any slugs.
+You can move and rename assignment and task directories with no impact on ACCESS, as long as you update the parent's folder references in `config.toml` and as long as you do not change any slugs.

 ## Configuration files